easybuilders/easybuild-tutorial/docs/2021-lust/troubleshooting.md

     EasyBuild sets up the build environment, so there should be no need to hard specify compiler flags (certainly not incorrect ones).
-    The comment above the `buildopts` definition makes it clear tha the `-fcommon` flag *is* required though, because GCC 10 became a bit stricter by using `-fno-common` by default.
+    The comment above the `buildopts` definition makes it clear that the `-fcommon` flag *is* required though, because GCC 10 became a bit stricter by using `-fno-common` by default.
 Note that we are using `-fcommon` as an escape mechanism here: it would be better to fix the source code